Pol-Compensation and Classification

 PROCEDURES

-2. The evaluation of individual positions and the assignment to titles and grade levels existing within the classification structure, based on the job evaluation program adopted by the university in July 2002, shall be carried out by the Human Resources Department.
+B. The evaluation of individual positions and the assignment to titles and grade levels existing within the classification structure, based on the job evaluations.

-3. Upon request from a department head, the Human Resources Department shall conduct a review of the classification and/or pay grade assignment.
-In determining classification level, the employing unit will furnish an up-to-date organization chart together with a Position Information Questionnaire.
+C. Upon request from a department head, the Human Resources Department shall conduct a review of the classification and/or pay grade assignment.
+In determining classification level, the employing unit will furnish an up-to-date organization chart together with a Job Description.
 A position is classified based upon the education, training, skills, and experience required and the duties, responsibility and authority assigned.

 ADMINISTRATIVE AUTHORITY